Grilled pork tenderloin sandwiches, marinated and then grilled and topped with cheese, grilled onion, BBQ sauce and pickles

 - Dill pickle chips

-- Cut each tenderloin into 2-3 inch pieces.
+Cut each tenderloin into 2-3 inch pieces.
 Set each piece upright so cut side faces up.
-Pond each piece into an approximate 1/2-inch steak.
+Pound each piece into an approximate ½-inch steak.
 Arrange in a glass baking dish and cover with Italian dressing, coat each piece well, cover with plastic wrap and refrigerate for 2 to 3 hours.